Pan de Jamón

 - Once the fillings have been layered over the dough, tightly roll the dough up from the long edge.
 Tuck the edges under the roll and place it, seam side down on a greased baking sheet.

 - Brush the loaf well with an egg wash of 1 egg white beaten with 1 Tbsp water.

-- Let the dough rise, uncovered, in a warm, draft free place for 45 minutes to 1 hour.
+- Let the dough rise, uncovered, in a warm, draft free place for 45 minutes to 1 hour, until very puffy.

 - Near the end of this final rising time, preheat your oven to 375F.

-- Remove the bread from the oven and carefully transfer it to a wire rack to cool completely before slicing and serving.
+- Remove the bread from the oven.
+Let it cool on the pan for 10-15 minutes before carefully transferring it to a wire rack.
+Cool completely before slicing and serving.

 - The bread will keep in an air tight container in the refrigerator for 1 week.

 *As some of our readers have noted, bacon and capers are also common additions to the filling.

 If you liked this recipe, here are some similar dishes you may enjoy!

 Sarah is one of Curious Cuisiniere’s founding duo.
 Her love for cultural cuisines was instilled early by her French Canadian Grandmother.
 Her experience in the kitchen and in recipe development comes from years working in professional kitchens.
 She has traveled extensively and enjoys bringing the flavors of her travels back to create easy-to-make recipes.